skat/dms-public/README.md

   3. The folder [Onboarding Documents/Onboarding Guides](Onboarding%20Documents/Onboarding%20Guides) contains detailed guide documents that provide in-depth information about the technical aspects of using the system.
 If you have questions that have not been answered by looking in the Quick Guides from steps 1 and 2, try looking in one of these documents:
    - <b>DMS Onboarding Guide (Danish)</b>: A more detailed step-by-step guide for the entire onboarding process.
-   - <b>DMS System Guide</b>: A guide containing more technical details about how the system works, mainly intended for developers.
+   - <b>DMS General/ImportExport/Transit System Guide</b>: three separate guides containing more technical details about how the system works, mainly intended for developers.
+The information is split according to general info, export & import related info, and transit related info.
    - <b>DMS Connectivity Guide</b>: A detailed guide on establishing connectivity to the AS4 gateway.
    - <b>Certificate Miniguide</b>: Guide on how to register the certificate used to connect to the AS4 gateway.
    - <b>DMS Vejledning til roller og rettigheder (Danish)</b>: Guide for assigning roles & rights to users for access to DMS.